Dgaduin/notes/001-📓-notes/servor.md

 # Servor
-#js #tools
+#js #tool

-Servor is dependency free local http server with file watcher
+Servor is dependency free local HTTP server with file watcher

-Add servor as a dev dependency using `npm i servor -D` or run directly from the terminal:
+Add Servor as a dev dependency using `npm i servor -D` or run directly from the terminal:

 ```bash
 npx servor <directory> <fallback> <port> <reloadPort>